saha0073/Graph-Neural-Network/README.md

  ## Context

-I started working on Graph Neural Network (GNN) as a part of reasearch project at University of Minnesota.
-Later I presented about GNN in the company I was working then.
+I started working on Graph Neural Network (GNN) as a part of reasearch project at the University of Minnesota.
+Later I gave a presentation on GNN in the company I was working then.
 These are the jupyter notebook and slides from the presentation.

 ## References
 * A Gentle Introduction to Graph Neural Networks (Basics, DeepWalk, and GraphSage) by Kung-Hsiang Huang in [Medium](https://towardsdatascience.com/a-gentle-introduction-to-graph-neural-network-basics-deepwalk-and-graphsage-db5d540d50b3).